In terms of gig economy apps you can use to make money, Uber Eats is definitely one of the most popular options around.

 - Take Smart Breaks.
 If you’re delivering all day, you should take a break.
 But time your breaks during lulls in deliveries, like 3pm to 4pm.
 Alternatively, have a later break and try to dodge some rush hour traffic from 5pm to 5:30pm before hitting the dinner rush.

 - Switch Up Apps.
-If Uber Eats is being slow, check out other apps, like DoorDash or Postmates, to see if you have more luck.
+If Uber Eats is being slow, check out other apps, like making money with Instacart or Amazon Flex, to see if you have more luck.

-By working at Uber Eats peak times and using some common sense, I think you can boost your earnings and make life easier as a courier.
+By working at Uber Eats peak times and using some common sense, I think you can boost your Uber Eats earnings and make life easier as a courier.

 Well, there you have it: those are the best times to do Uber Eats according to the company itself and real couriers.